John T. Harris

 John Thomas Harris (May 8, 1823 – October 14, 1899) was a nineteenth-century politician, lawyer and judge from Virginia.
 He was often referred to after the American Civil War as "Judge Harris", even after his election to Congress.
 He was the first cousin of John Hill.

 Early and family life

 Born in Browns Gap, Virginia, Harris completed academic studies and studied law.

 Career

-Admitted to the bar in 1845, Harris began his legal practice in Harrisonburg, Virginia.
-He was elected the commonwealth attorney for Rockingham County, Virginia and served from 1852 to 1859.
+Admitted to the Virginia bar in 1845, Harris began his legal practice in Harrisonburg, Virginia.
+He was elected the commonwealth attorney for Rockingham County, Virginia, and served from 1852 to 1859.
+The practice prospered so that he owned $9000 in real estate and lived with his wife and three young children lived with a 17 year old white woman and 23 year old Black man according to the 1860 census.
+By that time, he also owned $7000 in personal property, including three slaves (19, 13 and 5 year old Black girls).

-He won election as an Independent Democrat to the United States House of Representatives in 1858, serving from 1859 to 1861.
-He ran for reelection, but the seat was terminated from Congress due to Virginia's secession from the Union on April 17, 1861.
+Harris won election as an Independent Democrat to the United States House of Representatives in 1858, serving from 1859 to 1861.
+He ran for reelection, but the seat was terminated from Congress after Virginia's secession from the Union on April 17, 1861.
 Harris initially vehemently opposed secession, including in a large political rally in Rockbridge, but George Deneale took the opposite position, and Harris later lobbied voters to elect delegates who would allow a referendum on secession, which passed nearly unanimously in the county.